ThorbenKuck/Just-Another-Framework/README.md

 // call Script#run by providing
 // a Map<String, String> which
 // maps variable names to its values.
-//
 // In Script-World, we are only know
-// String.
+// Strings.
 We may however convert those
 // to Objects as we execute our java-code script.setValue("x", "10");